JackParryQA/Core-Fundamental-Project/README.md

 Once I have a working and stable version of the app, the app is going to be deployed by gunicorn.
 Gunicorn is a python web server gateway interface which splits the VM's resources equally which are known as 'workers'.
 When a user wishes to connect the server, gunicorn assigns a 'worker' to that connection giving them dedicated resources allowing the server to run smoother for all user.

-## Testing
-_Had to change add job and update job to allow for test_

 ## Front-end Design

 Below is going to be all of the pages for my application.
 They were all created using simple HTML and Jinja2 and are all a simple design with not much CSS(styling) done.